 Unresolved grief is more common that we think.
-Grief for someone we lost is only one cause of lingering sadness.
-I grieved for my mother for 30 years.
-I looked for her on the street, sobbed when I saw other mothers and daughters having fun.
+And now with the Corona Virus changing life as we know it, the potential for unresolved grief and lasting emotional impact is great.
+But first, let’s clarify that grief for someone we lost is only one cause of lingering sadness.
+I grieved for my mother for 30 years, searched for her on the street, and sobbed when I saw other mothers and daughters having fun.
 Even shopping for clothes made me tearful because it was something we used to do together.
 My decades long reaction was beyond typical sadness, I had unresolved grief.

 My First Experience In Grieving

 My mom died of cancer a few years after I married, and three weeks before my son was born.
+I was in my 20’s.
 A few months later my husband quit his job and didn’t find another for nine months.
 All four events, marriage, death of a loved one, birth of a baby, and loss of a job are high stress.
 My coping skills always kick in when times get tough, but I didn’t stop active suffering about my mom regardless of the other changes in my life.
+She was my focused unresolved grief.

 What Causes Unresolved Grief